Wayne Alan Harold

-In 2017, Harold launched a series of Fine Art Editions, featuring oversized 12"x17" Artist's Edition-type books that feature comic art pages printed the same size as the original art board (and scanned from the original art wherever possible).
-The initial volume in the series is P. Craig Russell's Jungle Book and Other Stories.
+In 2017, Harold launched a series of Fine Art Editions, featuring oversized 12"x17" Artist's Edition-type hardcover books that feature comic art pages printed the same size as the original art board (and scanned from the original art wherever possible).
+The initial volume in the series was P. Craig Russell's Jungle Book and Other Stories.
+It was followed by P. Craig Russell's Salome and Other Stories, P. Craig Russell's The Selfish Giant and Other Stories and P. Craig Russell's Symbolist Fantasies and Other Things.

+In February 2025, Harold launched The Art of P. Craig Russell Podcast.
+The following month, he debuted the web series Toby Radloff's Cult Corner.
+In these short videos, Toby Radloff humorously reviews vintage horror and science-fiction movies.